2014 ISA World Longboard Surfing Championship

-The ISA World Longboard Championship (WLC) is a new ISA World Championship as of 2013.
-The event was created because due to the popularity of the Longboard division in the ISA World Surfing Games.
-The WLC will consist of 128+ longboarders from 32 countries surf in the following divisions—Open Men, Open Women, and Open Junior (Under-18).
+The ISA World Longboard Surfing Championship (WLSC) is a new ISA World Championship as of 2013.
+The event was created due to the popularity of the Longboard division in the ISA World Surfing Games.
+The WLSC will consist of 128+ longboarders from 32 countries surf in the following divisions—Open Men, Open Women, and Open Junior (Under-18).
 There will be one Gold Medal National Team.

 International Surfing Association (ISA)